 At 5:00 AM on June 29th, many of the POWs were marched to the train station and rode boxcars to the Barrio of Cabanatuan.
 Those who remained at Bilibid had already been scheduled to be sent to Japan.

-On June 21, the POWs were transferred to the Teiryu Maru and sailed for Manila arriving on June 24.
+On June 21st, the POWs were transferred to the Teiryu Maru and sailed for Manila arriving on June 24th.
 Upon arriving in Manila, the POWs were taken to Bilibid Prison.
 There it was found his weight had dropped to 88 pounds.
+While he was at Bilibid, he was admitted to the Naval Hospital for malaria which was something he suffered from on and off.
+Records kept at Bilibid show that he as discharged from the hospital on August 3rd and sent on what was recalled by the name of Army Air Detail.
+This may have been the Japanese attempt to convert part of Dewey Boulevard into an airfield.
 He remained there until he was selected for shipment to Japan.

 It then sailed for Naha, Okinawa, where it left and returned several times.
 During its time there, American submarines attacked the ships in the harbor.
 Since the only cargo on the ship was the POWs, it was high in the water and any torpedos fired at it went under it.
 When it finally sailed it ran into a typhoon and bounced back and forth in the water since the POWs were its only cargo.
 The POWs in the hold were flung from side to side and bounced off the sides of the haul and each other.
 The ship arrived at Moji, Japan, on September 1, 1944.
 Even though it took the ship 62 days to reach Japan available information states only ten POWs died during the trip.